wrightjd5/washingtonStatePoverty/readme.md

 # Washington Poverty and Discount Stores Map

-An interactive map showcasing poverty data for Washington counties from 2021 along with the locations of discount and charity stores.
+An interactive map showcasing poverty data for children in Washington counties from 2021 along with the locations of discount and charity stores.

 ## Table of Contents
 - [About](#about)